isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/Punggol Digital District.md

 <tr>
 <td rowspan="1" colspan="1">
 <h4>Purple Zone with Ms createABLE</h4>
-<p>Discover powerful artworks created by talented artists with disabilities
+<p>Discover amazing artworks created by talented artists with disabilities
 and see the world through their eyes.
 Each piece tells a unique story, filled with emotion, creativity and personal experience.</p>
 </td>